Gaussian Invariant Markov Chain Monte Carlo: Introduction

-\item[(b)] For a Gaussian target $\mathcal{N}(x|\mu, \Sigma)$ a Gaussian invariant kernel can achieve zero variance estimation for many functions $F(x)$ for which the integral $\int F(x) \mathcal{N}(x|\mu, \Sigma) d x$ is analytic.
-This is achieved by solving the corresponding Poisson equation of the Markov chain and obtain a control variate that results in a zero variance ergodic estimator for $E_\pi[F]$.
+\item[(b)] For a Gaussian target $\mathcal{N}(x|\mu, \Sigma)$ a Gaussian invariant kernel can achieve zero variance estimation, i.e., it can minimize the asymptotic variance in \eqref{eq:s2F}, for many functions $F(x)$ for which the integral $\int F(x) \mathcal{N}(x|\mu, \Sigma) d x$ is analytic.
+This is achieved by solving the Poisson equation, see e.g., \cite{Meyn2009MarkovEdition}, and obtain a control variate that results in a zero variance ergodic estimator for $E_\pi[F]$.
 In contrast, when applying RWM or MALA to sample from $\mathcal{N}(x|\mu, \Sigma)$, it seems infeasible to obtain zero variance estimation since as shown by \cite{alexopoulos2023variance} we cannot solve analytically the Poisson equation, not even for the simplest function $F(x)=x$.
-In practice, this implies that efficient variance reduction for non-Gaussian targets when running RWM or MALA can be very hard, since it is already very difficult for the tractable Gaussian target case. \end{enumerate}
+This implies that efficient variance reduction for non-Gaussian targets when running RWM or MALA can be very hard, since it is already difficult for the tractable Gaussian target case. \end{enumerate}

-Motivated by the above, we develop Gaussian invariant (GI) samplers that can be viewed as direct modifications of RWM, MALA and second order Hessian or Manifold MALA \citep{girolami2011riemann,petra2014computational}.
-We refer to the new schemes as GI-RWM and GI-MALA.
-In the simplest case the Gaussian invariant MCMC proposal we use is the preconditioned Crank Nicolson (pCN) \citep{cotter2013mcmc, beskos2008mcmc, Neal99} which is a popular way to add invariance to Gaussian prior distributions in latent Gaussian models.
-In the most advanced cases we introduce new second order Hessian schemes, and we construct variants that can overcome state-of-the-art sampling in latent Gaussian models \citep{titsias2018auxiliary}, without increasing the computational cost.
+Motivated by the above, we develop Gaussian invariant (GI) samplers that are direct modifications of RWM, MALA and second order Hessian or manifold MALA \citep{girolami2011riemann,petra2014computational}.
+We refer to the new samplers as GI-RWM and GI-MALA.
+As a main application of these samplers, we consider latent Gaussian models which are widely used in various areas of statistics, machine learning and Bayesian inverse problems \citep{Rueetal2009,rasmussen2006gaussian,cotter2013mcmc}.
+In such applications, the simplest Gaussian invariant sampler is the preconditioned Crank Nicolson (pCN) \citep{cotter2013mcmc, beskos2008mcmc,Neal99}, while the most advanced samplers, that we introduce, construct second order Hessian approximations that can outperform state-of-the-art sampling in latent Gaussian models \citep{titsias2018auxiliary}.